kiranknm/Paligemma_car_inspection/README.md

 ## Dataset

-The dataset used for fine-tuning consists of car images with corresponding damage descriptions.
+The dataset used for fine-tuning consists of car images with corresponding damage descriptions hosted on huggingface.
 Each image is labeled with detailed annotations of the damage.
 ```
 from datasets import dataset
 ds = dataset("kiranmalape/car_inspection")